digitoimistodude/dudestack/README.md

 1. This assumes your projects are in ~/Projects.
 You should make sure that folder exists.
 You can also decide to use another folder, but then you need a lot of search&replace and using this would be quite pointless.
 2. Run [jolliest-vagrant](https://github.com/ronilaukkarinen/jolliest-vagrant) (if you use MAMP Pro server, you need to edit createproject.sh accordingly)
-3. Edit createproject.sh and composer.json based on your own needs
+3. Edit `createproject.sh` and `composer.json` based on your own needs
 4. Please do a lot of other editing if you need.
 It will eventually shape to the right form.
-5. **Optional**: Get gulpfile.js and package.json [here](https://github.com/ronilaukkarinen/gulpfile-rolle), edit them to your needs, run `npm install && npm-check-updates -u && npm update && gulp watch` and start developing your theme/plugin!
+5. **Optional**: Get gulpfile.js and package.json from [devpackages](https://github.com/ronilaukkarinen/devpackages), edit them to your needs, run `npm install && npm-check-updates -u && npm update && gulp watch` and start developing your theme/plugin.

 To start a new project, run `createproject` and have fun.